“Chetna is the queen of spice”.

 All throughout her journey through the British Bake Off competition Chetna Makan manages to pull off great flavour combinations.
 In her crispy lentil kachori “the volume of spices (…) was frankly staggering, that’s lovely”.
 “The flavour is absolutely delicious” in her onion and pine nut rolls.
 And her rolled and filled twin loaf, despite being cakey instead of bready, has “wonderful flavours, and they all blend together”.

 Her smart use of spices and flavours, intermingling Indian flavours with British techniques (and vice versa) make her cooking and baking style unique.
-It shows strongly in her two first books: Chai, chaat & chutney and The cardamom trail.
+It shows strongly in her two first books: Chai, chaat & chutney (affiliate link) and The cardamom trail.

 Long before participating in the Great British Bake Off Chetna wasn’t as much involved in food.
 She grew up in India where she studied fashion design and worked as a fashion designer.
 Only after moving to the UK and having her children, did she really get into baking especially.